andredesousa/lighthouse-audit-testing/README.md

 ## Running audit tests

 Use `npm run test` to execute the unit tests via Lighthouse.
-You can see the HTML report opening it in your web browser.
+The HTML report is available in the `.lighthouseci` folder and you can opening it in your web browser.
+Lighthouse generates a HTML file for each page.

 ## Reference documentation